 As I mentioned earlier, shelties should meet their daily needs and wants in order to keep them calm throughout the day like any other dog.

-So, one of the essential things they require is adequate exercises.
+So, one of the essential things they require is adequate exercise.
 (Which we gonna discuss further.)
 But, Giving them what they should be done with a good understanding.

 Because shelties prone to several health issues like,